 We are proud to announce that the 2020 Rhode Island SPCA Lewis Scholarship recipients are Savanna Stewart of North Providence High School and Thania Santana from Blackstone Academy Charter School.
-Amy Skalubinski, our Director of Humane Education had the opportunity to meet both of them and give them a tour of our shelter.
+Our Director of Humane Education, Amy Skalubinski had the opportunity to meet both of them and give them a tour of our shelter.
 Like many seniors this year, they faced many obstacles and had to be creative as well as diligent in preparing their senior projects.
 Their advisors and principals spoke very highly of them and we are proud of their achievements!

 Lewis the pit bull was abandoned at the Rhode Island SPCA as a puppy.
 Because of his breed, start in life, and other variables beyond his control, Lewis was passed over by many families who were looking for a “better” dog to adopt.
 Lewis was eventually given a second chance and adopted into a loving home by someone who looked beyond his exterior and saw a wonderful soul.
 In honor of Lewis, the Rhode Island SPCA would like to help someone in a parallel situation achieve a second chance through higher education.